2018 GOAL » Be the world-leading university in co-op education and other forms of experiential and work-integrated learning

 Experiential education theme leaders

-Peggy Jarvie, executive director of Co-operative Education & Career Action, and Ian Orchard, Waterloo’s Provost, lead this initiative.
+Peggy Jarvie, Associate Provost, Co-operative and Experiential Education, and George Dixon, Waterloo’s Acting Provost, lead this initiative.
 Team members are drawn from across campus to provide insight and support for planning and implementation.